Seniors

 Any student who has not made sufficient progress will be required to convert the senior thesis to a senior essay.
 Since such a student will generally have received an “X” for the fall thesis tutorial (normally CSS 409), the student and the senior thesis advisor have two options.
 If they determine that the senior essay can be completed by the end of the fourth week of the spring semester, the fall tutorial (CSS 409) will be changed to CSS 407, designating an individual tutorial with the thesis advisor who will submit a grade for that class when the senior essay is completed.
 If the thesis advisor and the student determine that completing the senior essay will require more than four weeks, the student will register for CSS 408, designating an individual tutorial with the thesis advisor who will submit a grade for the tutorial by the end of the spring semester.
 In that case, the grade of “X” will remain in the student’s academic history.

-• Thesis Writers: You must request to enroll in a senior thesis tutorial, normally CSS 409.*
+• Thesis Writers: Request to enroll in a senior thesis tutorial, normally CSS 409.*

-• Fall Senior Essay Writers: You must request to enroll in an individual tutorial, namely CSS 401.*
+• Fall Senior Essay Writers: Request to enroll in an individual tutorial, namely CSS 401.*

-• Wednesday, September 6: An updated Senior Thesis or Senior Essay Proposal is due by email to Martha.
-The proposal should be two pages and contain the following information:
+• An updated Senior Thesis or Senior Essay Proposal is due by email to Martha.

 • November (early): Senior Thesis Workshops scheduled.
 Senior Thesis Workshop Papers will be due to Martha by e-mail attachment several days prior to the first scheduled workshop session (TBD).